LucaMalavolta/PyORBIT/docs/models/correlated_datasets.md

 **include_zero_point**
 * accepted values: `True` | **`False`**
-* The coefficient $c_0$ is automatically set to zero, in order to avoid a degeneracy between this parameter and the offset of the dataset.
+* The coefficient $c_0$ is automatically set to zero, to avoid a degeneracy between this parameter and the offset of the dataset.
 You can decide to fit for $c_0$ by setting this keyword to True, but be aware of the consequences
 * Note: this keyword is set to `True` if `normalization_model` is set to True

 **exclude_zero_point**